zachm01/Hangman/README.md

 This program uses letter frequencies and probabilities to guess the most likely letter to come next in a word.
 There are likely many better ways to for this to be implemented, but this is my first attempt at a program that is largely founded in math.

+In the future, it might be nice to create a RNN that guesses the next possible letter for increased accuracy.

 # Usage
 This is terminal text interface game.
 Tkinter graphics are pending.